Nektar Therapeutics: An Undervalued Biopharmaceuticals Company With Plenty In The Pipeline

 Revenue: Revenue streams were divided between existing product lines already producing revenue from sales or royalties and risk-adjusted revenues from pipelines in later stages of development (Phase III clinical trials).

-- Pipelines in Development: Revenues were estimated for each of the three pipelines projected to come to market within the forecasted period of 5 years.
+- Pipelines in Development: Revenues were estimated for each of the three pipelines projected to come to market within the forecasted period of five years.
 The potential market for each product line was estimated based on published data on incidence of specific conditions (Grosso et al, Polverino et al, Freburger et al).
 Where ranges were used to estimate incidence, best judgments based on trend and medical knowledge were made.
 Similarly, annual cost of each drug was estimated using publicly available data for the cost of existing drugs on the market (Falagas, et al).
-Target market share was estimated conservatively as 5% of total potential market for most product lines (except for GNB Pneumonia, estimated as 16%, given incidence data already recognized a select subset of the treatable population) to reflect competition and the targeting of specific subgroups of the total patient population, with a straight line ramp up over five years.
+Target market share was estimated conservatively as 5% of total potential market for most product lines (except for GNB pneumonia, estimated as 16%, given incidence data already recognized a select subset of the treatable population) to reflect competition and the targeting of specific subgroups of the total patient population, with a straight line ramp up over five years.
 Royalty revenue was estimated at 20% where applicable (Zaharoff).

-Long-term (Sustainable) Growth Rate: The long-term growth rate was estimated at 4% annually to reflect the average annual U.S. GDP growth rates over the past 20 years (St. Louis Federal Reserve - GDP).
+Long-Term (Sustainable) Growth Rate: The long-term growth rate was estimated at 4% annually to reflect the average annual U.S. GDP growth rates over the past 20 years (St. Louis Federal Reserve - GDP).

-Weighted Average Cost of Capital (OTC:WACC):
+Weighted Average Cost of Capital (WACC):

 - The company currently has a capital structure of approximately 40% debt and 60% equity.
 It is expected that the company will continue to maintain a similar capital structure beyond the forecasted period to enhance the overall cost of capital, so this structure was used for both the short-term forecasted period as well as to discount terminal value.